iamdhruvtripathi/TryHackMe-Room-Writeups/REMnux: Getting Started/README.md

 - Answer: `winlogon.exe`

-## By running vol3 with the DllList parameter, what is the file path or directory of the binary @WanaDecryptor@.exe?
+## By running vol3 with the DllList parameter, what is the file path or directory of the binary `@WanaDecryptor@.exe`?

 - I used `grep` to search for the specific file path of the binary as seen below